DroidDrone/DroidDrone/README.md

 * INAV version 7.0.0, 7.1.0 (MSP API 2.5)
 * Betaflight 4.4.2, 4.4.3 (MSP API 1.45, 1.46)

+## Contributing & Development

+You can create a fork and contribute your pull requests to this project or create issues, discussions and documentation.

+You should use the latest Android Studio to compile the app sources and the Eclipse IDE for Server.
+To create a sprites map you can use the Adobe Air ShoeBox app and the BMFont for font textures.

 ## Todo
 * ArduPilot support
 * Google Maps tracking